“Ma was not eating right, her house was a disaster, and she was beginning to forget her English.”

 Mark was very worried about his eighty-three-year-old mother, Rosa.
 Though he had moved to California over 20 years ago, it was only now that he began to feel that his distance from New York City was truly a problem.

 Until recently, Rosa, who immigrated from Puerto Rico in her early twenties, was always the glue of the family: She planned family gatherings, spoke to her cousins in Puerto Rico on a regular basis, and flew out to California every year to visit her grandchildren.
-But over the last few years, things began to change.
+But over the last few years, things have begun to change.
 Rosa felt it was getting too difficult to travel and that the family reunions in her apartment were too much to manage.
-Recently, she was also more forgetful; she would not return phone calls as often and began speaking Spanish with her American neighbours who looked at her confusedly.
-Mark did not realize the gravity of the situation until he visited her home in Lower Manhattan last August: Rosa had lost a lot of weight and everything was out of order in the home.
-Stacks of unpaid bills were piled on the kitchen table and the refrigerator was almost empty…
+Recently, she was also more forgetful; she would not return phone calls as often and began speaking Spanish with her American neighbors, who looked at her confusedly.
+Mark did not realize the gravity of the situation until he visited her home in Lower Manhattan last August: Rosa had lost a lot of weight, and everything was out of order in the home.
+Stacks of unpaid bills were piled on the kitchen table, and the refrigerator was almost empty…

 A year later, Melissa continues to visit Rosa.
 On her days off, Melissa even calls to see how Rosa is doing and make sure she takes her medication.

 “Melissa is not only a great help for my mother; she is a relief to me, my wife, and our children, who know Abuelita Rosa is being looked after and cared for even when we are far away.”

 *For privacy reasons, all the names in this article were changed.